dogaegeozden/Under-Maintenance-Plugin/readme.txt

 === Under Maintenance Plugin ===

-A simple WordPress plugin that displays an "Under Maintenance" message for non-logged-in users.
+A simple WordPress plugin that displays an "Under Maintenance" message for non-admin users/visitors.
 Useful for development and maintenance periods.

 == Installation ==